What Is A Kick-Out Clause And Should You Include One?

 Do Kick-Out Clauses Hurt Buyers?

 A kick-out clause does not hurt buyers.
 The kick-out clause might help buyers get their contingencies accepted because the seller does not take the risk of missing out on a better deal.
-However, in sellers’ markets, the chances of a seller accepting an offer with a home sale contingency with or without a kick-out clause are slim, and the home sale contingency is becoming less commonly sought by buyers.
+However, in seller’s markets, the chances of a seller accepting an offer with a home sale contingency with or without a kick-out clause are slim, and the home sale contingency is becoming less commonly sought by buyers.
+That could change if the housing market cools and equilibrium is restored in negotiations between buyers and sellers.

 Are There Risks To Including Kick-Out Clauses?